github-technology-partners/AI1894S-Accelerate-with-AI/README.md

 # AI1894S - Accelerate with AI: Build your own GitHub Copilot Extension

-Welcome to our workshop!
+Welcome to our workshop materials!
 Below are the steps we'll be walking through to build your own Copilot Extension.

+A continued discussion is available [here](https://github.com/orgs/community/discussions/142312)!

 ## Workshop steps